 How To Identify Different Types of Bats

-So, what do bats look like?
-People usually first notice their pronounced wings, which are scalloped at the bottom and mimic the appearance of an old-fashioned umbrella's lower edge.
+Bats are the only flying mammal.
+They have fur on their torso and sometimes fur-covered heads.
+Bat wings do not have fur.
+Their pronounced wings are scalloped at the bottom and mimic the appearance of an old-fashioned umbrella's lower edge.
 These wings are hairless and protected by rubbery, leathery skin.
 Bats come in several colors, including black, brown, red, tan, and gray.
 In general, they have short snouts, large ears like a rodent, and fur-covered torsos.
 The smallest bats are roughly three inches long with an eight-inch wing span, while the largest may reach seven inches long with a wingspan two feet across.